 It is common practice to sometimes tune the 6th string down to D for example in some renaissance or baroque lute pieces that require the low bass sound.
 Otherwise known as dropped-d tuning, this suits music in the key of D major or D minor particularly well.

-Some guitarists also lower the 3rd string from G natural down to F sharp which makes it possible to play a large number of early renaissance lute music.
+Some guitarists also lower the 3rd string from G natural down to F sharp which makes it possible to play a large number of early renaissance lute compositions.
 It makes it possible to read lute tablature, provided the tablature wasn’t written for a lute with more than six strings.
 Some lute music will work with a combination of f-sharp tuning and the 6th string lowered to D. Note: the question of lute music played on classical guitar is a complete topic on its own beyond the scope of this tip.